Enhancing Security in Keycloak with Email Verification

 </realm-settings>

-Creating a user and triggering email verification
+Establishing a user account and initiating email verification

-Using the Keycloak (kcadm) command-line tool
+Using the command-line tool Keycloak (kcadm)

 ./kcadm.sh create users -s username=nouvelutilisateur -s enabled=true -r monRealm